priyatham-k/priyatham-k/README.md

 - 🎯 Focused on delivering **high-performance applications**
 - 🛠 Skilled in setting up **build systems** and **CI/CD pipelines**
 - 📫 How to reach me: **priyathamkmikkili@gmail.com**

-Does this cover everything you were looking for?